makkorjamal/HostedPi/README.md

 ## how does it work?
-This software reads different hosted services from a  config file "config.cfg" and install the them based these requirements
+This software reads different hosted services from a  config file "config.cfg" and install them based on these requirements

 To build the project, you need to have the OpenSSL development libraries installed.
 You can install them using the following commands: